-- The safety of students is THE primary concern and parents should understand that personnel are focused on that objective above all others - The District will establish effective communications with parents about the status of the event, and provide timely updates as available. - The District will update parents with information through public access channel, radio, or other means.
+The safety of students is THE primary concern and parents should understand that personnel are focused on that objective above all others.

+- The District will establish effective communications with parents about the status of the event, and provide timely updates as available. - SFDRCISD will update parents with information through the Skyward Parent Portal and Class Dojo (elementary schools).
 DO NOT CALL THE DISTRICT OR 911 TO ASK QUESTIONS. - 4.
 Please be patient.
 All resources are being applied towards actions to ensure the safety of the students and only after this has been accomplished can attention turn fully towards getting all necessary information and requests for actions to parents. - The District may establish a hotline for parents to call and receive information if the necessity for two-way communication becomes necessary.
 DO NOT CALL 911 TO ASK QUESTIONS. - 6.
 Unfortunately, misinformation is spread during emergency events, much of which comes from student's texting and/or calling friends and family.
-Parents should disregard any and all information except what is officially released by the District or local public safety agencies through sources such as press releases/announcements from the District's Public Information Officer (PIO) or local media public service announcements. - 7.
+Parents should disregard any and all information except what is officially released by the District or local public safety agencies through sources such as press releases/announcements from the SFDRCISD Public Information Officer (PIO) or local media public service announcements. - 7.
 If an emergency event causes the District to hold students over or remove them from campuses, the District will implement a "reunification" (releasing students to parents) process.
 Please understand that students will only be released to individuals who have been included on the emergency contact list.
-Please make certain that you have included any and all individuals with whom you would authorize release of your child to during or after an emergency situation. - Monitor local radio, District access channel 39 and any other indicated sources during an emergency event so that you receive updated information.
+Please make certain that you have included any and all individuals with whom you would authorize release of your child to during or after an emergency situation. - Monitor the SFDRCISD website, the school district's public access Spectrum Channel 39, your Skyward Parent Alerts, and Class Dojo (elementary schools) during an emergency event so that you receive updated information.